ZnoGouDj/Obsidian/Obsidian Vault/JS/Function Composition.md

 )
 ```

 but this will not work.
-We can only compose functions with one argument..
+We can only compose functions with one argument.
 The solution is to rewrite `groupBy` to a _curried_ version:

 ```javascript
 const groupBy = xs => key =>